arc-bphc/arc-iot/arc-iot.md

 ## Summary

 * The goal in this competition is to build an autonomous or manually controlled robot to defuse "bombs".
-* To use the robot to move cubes from pre-marked areas in the arena to pre-marked safe zones for depositing them.
+* To use the robot to move cubes from pre-marked areas in the Arena to pre-marked safe zones for depositing them.
 * Points are awarded for defusing and displacing a defused bomb to a safe area.
 The team with the most points at the end of a round wins.

-## Arena
+## Competition Arena

-The arena will consist of two areas:
+The Arena will consist of two areas:

 ### Bomb Maze

-* The bombs in the arena are scattered throughout a maze.
+* The bombs in the Arena are scattered throughout a maze.
 This maze is open from the top and can be seen by the participants controlling the bot.
 * The bombs are cardboard boxes of a consistent size of <insert dim>.
 The bombs are labelled and mounted with an LED showing whether the bomb is defused or not.
 The bomb may *only* be moved when it has been defused.
 * The bomb maze section has several RFID tags scattered throughout it, each of which correspond to a bomb.
 Only one tag can be scanned at a time.
 * The robot must scan this RFID tag to defuse the bomb.
 The value scanned off the RFID tag is to be sent to a server listening on an IP address speicifed at the beginning of the competition.
 The server will then send an numeric instructions to the robot.